kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Figure 2.</strong> A time-ordered Phone Signature using 100 ms display cells with an 80 ms hop.
 In the selected encoder-L3 window (0.56–0.66 s), <code>B</code> is the nearest frozen ARPAbet prototype (cosine 0.565; margin 0.479 over <code>AW</code>).
 The scores are similarities, and a window may contain multiple phones; it is not a predicted phone boundary. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-buzzer">Open the interactive report and switch on Phone Signature view</a>.</figcaption>
 </figure>

-The cautious conclusion is that substantial phonetic structure is recoverable from the frozen encoder, and more survives in the distributed signature than in its brightest coordinate.
-This does not mean Whisper stores literal phone symbols.
-Broader speakers, languages, and causal phone tests remain open.
+For now, I treat this as an observation about recoverability, not a conclusion about how Whisper represents phones.
+Cross-corpus transfer and controlled single-phone contrasts could help separate phone-like structure from speaker, context, or alignment cues.

 ### Steering changes what follows

 With the ambiguous Laurel/Yanny recording, I nudged early encoder states toward a broad Y-prefix direction and away from a La-prefix direction, then let the frozen model recompute.
 The free decode changed from `Lily!` to `Yay!`, but never to `Yanny`.

-This shows that an early edit can propagate into final behavior.
-It does not establish clean semantic control, and the steering direction was separate from the Phone Signature prototypes.
-A readable gauge becomes a useful knob only when interventions work selectively and repeatedly against matched controls.
+In this clip, an early edit was followed by a different final decode.
+That could be targeted phonetic influence, a shift in language priors, or generic disruption.
+The steering direction was separate from the Phone Signature prototypes.
+Dose-response sweeps with opposite, orthogonal, and norm-matched random directions across many ambiguous clips could tell these possibilities apart.

 ### Beyond ASR